 A barrier for many people is that they don’t always know what they want or why they believe in certain things.
 Helping a person clarify their beliefs and perceptions enables people to untangle problems and develop a clear focus, which leads to overall wellness.

-A major stumbling block for people is that they don’t always know what they want or why they believe in certain things.
-Helping a person clarify their beliefs and perceptions enables people to untangle problems and develop a clear focus, which leads to wellness.
-The value of therapist feedback is empowering because it gives a person a way to identify his or her own ideas and develop a plan to change.
-We avoid confrontation and heavy-handed influence in order for the person receiving help to feel what they want for themselves and not adjust to or follow the therapist’s imperative.
+The value of therapist feedback is empowering because it gives a person a way to identify his or her own ideas and develop a plan to change in a supportive environment.
+Our therapists avoid confrontation and heavy-handed influence so that our clients feel what they want for themselves and not adjust to or follow the therapist’s imperative.

-If you are dealing with issues such as mental health symptoms, relationship problems or addiction then relief is important.
-It is nearly impossible to experience long term success beyond quick relief without addressing important changes in habits.
-We approach the change process by being reflective about things you have tried while offering new ideas that could bring about a fundamental shift in focus and intention.
-Mindfulness, positive affirmations, increasing self control, strengthening one’s desire to change, developing a plan for the future and feeling understood by the therapist increases willingness to try new things.
-When a person becomes willing to change they move on to trusting and receiving health and wellness in their lives.
+If you are dealing with mental health symptoms, relationship problems or struggling with addiction, then relief is important.
+It is nearly impossible to experience long-term success beyond quick relief without addressing important changes in habits.
+We offer a holistic approach to the change process by being reflective about things you have tried while offering new ideas that could bring about a fundamental shift in focus and intention.

 Encouraging mindfulness, positive affirmations, increasing self-control, strengthening one’s desire to change, developing a plan for the future and feeling understood by the therapist increases willingness to try new things.
 When a person becomes willing to change, they can move on to trusting and receiving wellness in their lives which can lead to a thriving life.